Aircraft routing and crew pairing: updated algorithms at Air France: Introduction

-Crew variables wages and hotel rooms are among airlines first sources of variable costs.
-As both depend on the sequences of flight legs crews operate, crew pairing is an intensively studied optimization problem, see \citet{gopalakrishnan2005airline} for a review.
-Two elements make crew pairing difficult.
-First, major airlines must solve huge instances with up to several thousand flight legs.
-Second, regulatory agencies and collective bargaining agreements list numerous working rules that make the crew pairing problem highly non-linear.
-For instance, the cost structure of pairings is typically represented as a non-linear function of the flying duration, the total working time, the resting time, and the total time the crews spend away from home.
+Crew variable wages and hotel rooms are among airlines first sources of variable costs.
+As both depend on the sequences of flight legs crews operate, crew pairing is an intensively studied optimization problem; see \citet{gopalakrishnan2005airline} for an extensive review.
+Regulatory agencies and collective bargaining agreements list numerous working rules that make the crew pairing problem highly non-linear and hence difficult.
+There is a long tradition of MIP approaches to crew pairing \citep{gopalakrishnan2005airline,baker1981computational}.
 Since the seminal work of \citet{minoux1984column}, state-of-the-art approaches solve the crew pairing by column generation \cite{lavoie1988new,anbil1992global,hoffman1993solving,chu1997solving,desaulniers1997crew,klabjan2002airline,klabjan1999airline,barnhart1998approximate,subramanian2008effective,zeren2016novel}.
 They consider set partitioning formulations where columns are possible pairings.
 These methods hide the non-linearity in the pricing subproblem, which can be efficiently solved using resource constrained shortest path approaches \citep{irnich2005shortest}.
-As a large part of the working rules apply to \emph{duties}, i.e., subsequences of a pairing formed by the flight legs operated on a same day, two strategies are used to solve the pricing subproblem.
-The first strategy starts by building duties and then combine them to obtain a pairing, while the second directly builds a pairing.
-The first strategy enables to split the complexity of the working rules, and therefore makes the modeling easier.
-It is therefore the most common and has been adopted by \citet{desaulniers1997crew} to model Air France working rules.
-However, as the number of non-dominated pairings is huge, solving the pricing subproblem becomes costly on large instances.
-Formulations where columns are the duties can be used when working rules are not too complicated \cite{vance1997airline}.
-When they are really simple, compact integer programming approaches \citep{beasley1996tree} where variables indicate if a given connection is used can even be considered.
-However, this is generally not the case, and such models are generally turned into initialization heuristics \cite{barnhart1998approximate} where only a subset of working rules are considered.
-Other alternatives to column generation include heuristics \cite{ball1985graph} and metaheuristics \cite{levine1996application}.
+As a large part of the working rules apply to \emph{duties}, i.e., subsequences of a pairing formed by the flight legs operated on a same day, the subproblem is often split into two parts \citep{desaulniers1997crew,zeren2016novel}.
+The first one builds the set of all non-dominated duties.
+The second one builds the pairings by solving a path problem in the graph whose vertices are the non-dominated duties, and whose arcs are the pair of duties that can be chained.
+However, as the number of non-dominated duties is huge, solving the pricing subproblem becomes costly on large instances.
+When working rules are simple, one can also use compact integer programming approaches \citep{beasley1996tree} where variables indicate if a given connection is used, and set partitioning formulations, where columns are the duties \cite{vance1997airline}.
+However, this is generally not the case, and such models are generally turned into initialization heuristics \cite{barnhart1998approximate}.